rashidisayev/jobscout/README.md

 ### Step 1: Download the Extension

 1. Download or clone this repository to your computer
-2. Make sure all files are in the `jobsearch` folder
+2. Make sure all files are in the `jobscout` folder

 ### Step 2: Load in Chrome